History of St Kilda: Religion and tourism in the 18th and 19th centuries

 The Sabbath was a day of intolerable gloom.
 At the clink of the bell the whole flock hurry to Church with sorrowful looks and eyes bent upon the ground.
 It is considered sinful to look to the right or to the left.

 The excessive time spent in religious gatherings began to interfere seriously with the practical routines of running the island.
 Old ladies and children who made a noise in church were lectured at length and warned of the dire punishments they could expect in the afterworld.
 During a period of food shortages on the island a relief vessel arrived on a Saturday only to be informed by the minister that the islanders had to spend the day preparing for church on the Sabbath and it was Monday before any supplies were landed.
 Children were forbidden to play games and required to carry a bible wherever they went.
 The St Kildans endured Mackay for twenty four years.

 Tourism had a different but similarly de-stabilising impact on St Kilda.
 During the 19th century steamers began to visit Hirta, enabling the islanders to earn money from the sale of tweeds and bird's eggs but at the expense of their self-esteem as the tourists clearly regarded them as curiosities.
-The boats also brought other previously unknown diseases, especially tetanus infantum which resulted in infant mortality rates as high as 80% during the late nineteenth century.
+The boats also brought other previously unknown diseases, especially tetanus infantum which resulted in infant mortality rates as high as 80% during the late 19th century.
 The cnatan na gall or boat-cough became a regular feature of life.

 By the turn of the 20th century formal schooling had become a feature of the islands and in 1906 the church was extended to make a schoolhouse.
 The children all now learned English in addition to their native Gaelic.
 Improved midwifery skills, denied to the island by Reverend Mackay, reduced the problems of childhood tetanus.
 There had been some talk of an evacuation in 1875 during MacKay's period of tenure, but despite occasional food shortages and flu epidemic in 1913 the population was stable at between 75 and 80 and there was no obvious sign that within a few years the millennia old occupation of the island was to end.